faraway1nspace/DrumClassifer-CNN-LSTM/README.md

 - numpy

 ### Drumkits
 One use-case is to auto-organize drumkits in such a way that facilitates a consistent relationship between midi-keys and instruments (i.e., 36 is a snare is a snare is a snare, always).
-Tthe `drumkv1_utils` functionality will classify drum-samples and arrange them according to a prescribed midi-keys layout (the drumkv1 format).
+The `drumkv1_utils` functionality will classify drum-samples and arrange them according to a prescribed midi-keys layout (the drumkv1 format).
 Therefore, while I am exploring drumkits during music production, I can swap among drumkits without scrambling the relationship between midi-keys and the instruments.
 For example check out these three drumkits built with the Classifier and exported-to-drumkv1.

 *play [Cheetah MD16 Drumkit auto-arranged](https://raw.githubusercontent.com/faraway1nspace/DrumClassifer-CNN-LSTM/master/demo_sound_files/riffs/drum-roll2_berklee.mp3)*

 *compare to [random Berklee industrial noises](https://raw.githubusercontent.com/faraway1nspace/DrumClassifer-CNN-LSTM/master/demo_sound_files/riffs/drumroll1.mp3)*

-What is fun about the latter, is that random industrial noises have been *forced* into an arrange that is vaguely musical, reminiscient of a drumkit.
-What a fun way to explore strange new sounds!
+The latter consists of random industrial noises have been *forced* into an arrangement that is reminiscient of a conventional drumkit.
+I find this a fun way to creatively assemble stranges noises into coherent drumkits and inspire new creations.

 # Example usage